harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/veracode-scanner-reference.md

 The following pipeline example illustrates a dataLoad workflow to ingest data from Veracode.
 It consists of two steps:

-1. A Background step that runs a Docker-in-Docker service (required if you're using a Security step to configure your integration).
+1. A Background step that runs a Docker-in-Docker service (required if you're using a Custom Scan step to configure your integration).

-2. A Security step that specifies the information needed to ingest the scan results from the Veracode server.
+2. A [Custom Ingest](/docs/security-testing-orchestration/sto-techref-category/custom-scan-reference) step that specifies the information needed to ingest the scan results from the Veracode server.

 ![](./static/veracode-pipeline-example.png)